Boeing job cuts will fall heavily on engineers and machinists

 Out of 4,920 SPEEA technical staff — those who lack engineering degrees but do technical work such as lab testing and programming of manufacturing machines, and who act as a key link between engineers and mechanics — 542 will be laid off, in addition to 508 who took the buyout offer.

-The Boeing cuts fall mostly on the Commercial Airplanes division, which has seen much of its near-term business prospects evaporate as airlines around the world park most of their jets and prepare to make brutal cuts in the fall.
+The Boeing cuts fall mostly on the commercial airplanes division, which has seen much of its near-term business prospects evaporate as airlines around the world park most of their jets and prepare to make brutal cuts in the fall.

 In contrast, the defense side of Boeing’s business is still booming as the government accelerates payouts for pending contracts to its major military suppliers to compensate for the broader collapse in the economy.